pilotmoon/popclipweb/site/download.md

   </li>
 </ul>

-Dwnload links for some more recent old versions are available on the [Version History](/changelog) page.
+Dwnload links for some other old versions are available on the [Version History](/changelog) page.